 Sentimental items are difficult to declutter.
-There is no way around it; so many different emotions come up as we see the item, touch it, or smell it.
+There is no way around it–so many different emotions come up as we see the item, touch it, or smell it.
 They take us back in time and help us remember.

 It’s not wrong to keep items like that.
 The issue comes when we have a full storage space filled with them.
-If these items are stored away, we can’t take an afternoon to reminisce- if we try, we wouldn’t even scratch the surface.

 So, what’s the end goal with decluttering sentimental items?